redhat-cip/edeploy/README.rst

 You will need the following dependencies to be able to run the test-suite::

  apt-get install python-openstack.nose-plugin python-mock \
-   python-netaddr alien debootstrap qemu-kvm qemu-utils \
+   python-netaddr debootstrap qemu-kvm qemu-utils \
    python-ipaddr

 It may be a good idea to install these additional dependencies too::